Conservation & Rebate Resources

 - It often takes 10 years or longer to realize the benefits of investments into more resilient and reliable water supplies.

 California Drought Statistics/Supplies

-- As the annual water year drew to a close early this spring, the state’s current snowpack was less than twothirds of normal for this date in the Northern and Central Sierras and well under 50% for Southern Sierra, marking this past year the third driest year on record.
+- 2021 marked the third driest year on record, as the annual water year drew to a close early this spring, the state’s current snowpack was less than twothirds of normal for this date in the Northern and Central Sierras and well under 50% for Southern Sierra.
 Ongoing weather conditions will play a large part in determining how California will be impacted.
 (Check DWR’s website for updated figures.)

-- California’s current reservoir conditions vary throughout the state: Lake Shasta, the state’s largest reservoir located in Northern California, was at 45% of capacity (52% of historical average); San Luis Reservoir in Central California was at 45% of capacity (55% of historical average); Castaic Lake was at 68% of capacity (76% of historical average).
-(Statistics are as of May 25.
+- During this time California’s reservoir conditions vary throughout the state: Lake Shasta, the state’s largest reservoir located in Northern California, was at 45% of capacity (52% of historical average); San Luis Reservoir in Central California was at 45% of capacity (55% of historical average); Castaic Lake was at 68% of capacity (76% of historical average).
+(Statistics are as of May 25, 2021.
 Check DWR’s website for updated figures.)

 - Through our wholesale water supplier Metropolitan Water District (MWD), TVMWD will assess conditions on an ongoing basis to ensure we have sufficient water supplies for the community and will keep customers informed as the situation changes.